Poggen/portfolio/content/case-studies/redesign-of-gv-com.md

 <br />

-GV.com today looks like I designed it except the news-page, check it out by [clicking here.](https://www.gv.com/)
+GV.com today looks like I designed it except the news page, check it out by [clicking here.](https://www.gv.com/)